dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/4-removing-roots-1.md

 ---
-title: "Rationalising Denominators"
+title: "Removing Square Roots 1"
-slug: "rationalising-denominators"
+slug: "removing-roots-1"
+description: How to rationalise the denominator of a fraction.

 date: 2020-08-04 08:53:19.702 +1000
 lastMod: 2020-12-18 08:20:05.895 +1100